Galimbor/SPD-multi-cloud-onboard/README.md

         ```
         touch <nameOfFile>
         ```
-    4. populate the files
+    2. populate the files
-1. create scaffolding
+    3. to be safe insert the following commands:
+        ```
+        git config --global user.email "you@example.com"
+        git config --global user.name "Your Name"
+        ```
+        so that you can commit without issues